BadrishAnanth/BadrishAnanth/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 Hello, my name is Badrish Ananth and I am a incoming freshman at UCI majoring in Computer Science.
-I am a backend developer with an interests in Machine Learning.
+I am a backend developer with an interest in Machine Learning.
 Some models that I have worked with are Yolo and Masked-RCNN.

 - How to reach me: badrishananth@gmail.com
 - Pronouns: He/Him